Added 2nd May 2016 by Danny

 When selling a dress look at dresses similar in age, and style.
 There's no use trying to sell a dress from 2-3 years ago at today's prices, as people will simply move on.
 Dresses in fashion, with styles in high demand will be able to fetch a higher price than a dress that is currently out of style.

 So be honest with yourself, and you will sell your dress a lot faster!

 You'll want to use clear, high quality photos of your dress.
 Maybe 2-3 on the dancer so people can see how it sits (1 Front, 1 Back, 1 Side) and the others showing off any fancy detailing, blemishes/marks/wear or accessories (i.e. headband, kick pants ect).

-You'll also need to make sure the photos show the color as best as possible so it would be a good idea to use decent lighting when taking photos.
+You'll also need to make sure the photos show the colour as best as possible so it would be a good idea to use decent lighting when taking photos.
 Typically the best light to use is daylight.
 So if you have a room that gets flooded with daylight this may be the best location to take photos.
 Failing this obviously there's always outside.

 Also make sure that the light is ON the subject, not behind it as this will improve the quality of the photo.

 If you use a hanger and the dress looks kinda "saggy" it may be a better idea to use a white sheet and lay the dress flat so the shape is better.

 We don't recommend using PICCOLLAGE photos on listing sites as they don't show any detail.
 They may be OK for the likes of facebook but you'll get asked for proper photos by multiple people any way, so you may as well provide them upfront!

 Which would you be more inclined to click?